-The consolidated financial statements comprise the financial statements of the Parent Company and its subsidiaries as at and for the year ended 31 December 2022.
+The consolidated financial statements comprise the financial statements of the Parent Company and its subsidiaries as at and For The Three Months Period Ended 31 March 2023.

 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.